 - But Jesus told him: “Why call Me good?
 No one is good except God alone.

 - “You *know the commandments: you should not murder, you should not have sex with another man’s wife,9quotation/allusion to Exodus 20:14 “have of sex with another man’s wife” is one word in the Greek, typically translated “commits adultery”.
 However, the Greek word (and Hebrew too) is more limited in scope than our English word adultery.
 In English, “adultery” means illicit sex between a married person – man or woman – and someone who isn’t their spouse.
 In Greek (and Hebrew also), it meant “a man having sex with another man’s wife”.
 A married man having sex with an unmarried woman was still a serious sin, but the not the specific sin of adultery. you should not steal, you should not commit perjury, you should not defraud,10“you shall not defraud” this statement is unique to Mark’s gospel.
 It’s possible that this was an expansion of “you shall not commit perjury”, in the sense of swearing to do something and then not doing it, which would be fraud. you must honor your father and mother.11quotation/allusion to Exodus 20:12-16

 - And he was telling Him: “Teacher, I kept all these commandments from my youth.”

-- But his face having fallen at this word, he departed grieving, for he was a man having much property.
+- But his face having fallen at this word, he departed grieving, for he was a man having many properties.

-- And having looked around, Jesus tells His disciples: “Oh, how the men who have riches will enter into the kingdom of the heavens with difficultly!”
+- And having looked around, Jesus tells His disciples: “Oh, how the men who have riches will enter into the kingdom of God with difficulty!”